Nonclassical mechanical states in cavity optomechanics in the single-photon strong-coupling regime

-The dependence of $\eta$ on the laser detuning and OM coupling strength is shown in Fig.~\ref{fig:NC} for two different initial states.
-This indicates the presence of nonclassicality for $g_0\gtrsim \Omega_m$, the condition known as ultra-strong coupling.
+The dependence of $\eta$ on the bare laser detuning $\Delta$ and OM coupling strength $g_0$ is shown in Fig.~\ref{fig:NC} for two different initial states.
 Choosing as the initial state the vacuum ($\alpha =0$), we observe in Fig.~\ref{fig:NC}(a) a peak in the Wigner negativity for zero detuning.
-Analyzing the structure of the corresponding analytical expression (\ref{eq:W_1}), this may be understood as a resonance of the transition from the initially populated ground $E_{00}=0$ state to the $E_{1m}$ state, where the largest Franck-Condon factor is with $m=\tilde{g}_0^2$ [see SM].
-For the initial state with $\alpha=1$, the additional resonance present in Fig.~\ref{fig:NC}(b) is likely related to another resonant transition condition involving a higher cavity Fock state.
-Surprisingly, the Wigner negativity appears primarily for negative detuning, contrary to what has been predicted for the quantum limit cycles in the steady state where nonclassicality is expected for blue detuning \cite{ludwig2008, lorch2014}.
+Analyzing the structure of the corresponding analytical expression (\ref{eq:W_1}), this may be understood as a resonance of the transition from the initially populated ground $E_{00}=0$ state to the $E_{1m}$ state, where the largest Franck-Condon factor is with $m=\tilde{g}_0^2$ (see SM).
+Similarly we expect the additional structure present in Fig.~3(b) to be due to the $\vert 1 \rangle _a\rightarrow \vert 2 \rangle _a$ transition.
+The Wigner negativity appears primarily for negative detuning, contrary to what has been predicted for the stationary state where nonclassicality is expected mainly for blue detuning \cite{ludwig2008, lorch2014}.
+This intriguing difference may be explained by the fact that the transient NC states investigated here are very different in character, and consequently take place for different parameters.

-We note that if the drive is switched off, the subsequent evolution of reduced density matrix of the mechanical oscillator is periodic in $2\pi/\Omega_m$ [see Eq.~(\ref{eq:rhob_undriven}) and SM].
+We note that if the drive is switched off, the subsequent evolution of the reduced density matrix of the mechanical oscillator is periodic in $2\pi/\Omega_m$ [see Eq.~(\ref{eq:rhob_undriven}) and SM].
 This periodic revival of the NC state is reminiscent of the cat states produced in nonlinear cavities \cite{kirchmair2013}, and may in principle be leveraged when developing detection strategies.
 The evolution of the NC ratio without dissipation is shown by the dashed grey line of Fig.~\ref{fig:NC_diss}(a).
 The practical use of this periodicity depends on the effect of the dissipation.

-\emph{Dissipation.--} We assess the effects of both optical and mechanical dissipation in the standard way, writing the OM master equation \cite{gardiner2004}
+\emph{Dissipation. } We assess the effects of both optical and mechanical dissipation in the standard way, writing the OM master equation \cite{gardiner2004}